-Your body at 15 weeks
+Your body at 15 weeks pregnant

 Here’s what you might be experiencing:

 - Round ligament pain, which is mild pain on the lower sides of your belly – usually on the right hand side – that might twinge when you roll over in bed, or when you make a sudden movement.

 Taking care of yourself during this time

 - Be kind to yourself!
-You’re going through lots of physical changes and you might be anxious too.
-Try to get me-time where you can and indulge in things that make you happy.
+You’re going through lots of unfamiliar physical changes and you might be anxious too.
+You are, after all, growing an entire person inside your body!

 - Make a point of scheduling some me-time and indulge in things that make you happy.
 That could include reading, journaling or even having an afternoon nap.